dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/pack-uris-in-wpf.md

 XAML files that are configured as MSBuild `Page` items are compiled into assemblies in the same way as resource files.
 Consequently, MSBuild `Page` items can be identified using pack URIs for resource files.

-The types of [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] files that are commonly configured as MSBuild`Page` items have one of the following as their root element:
+The types of XAML files that are commonly configured as MSBuild`Page` items have one of the following as their root element:

 - <xref:System.Windows.Window?displayProperty=nameWithType>